 Presentations at Minnesota North College - Vermilion Campus addressing the story of the fire, how fire regimes have shaped regional forests, impacts of the Pagami Creek Fire on mammal and bird life, how fire intensity and effects varied across the burn area, and a comparison between the Pagami and Greenwood fires.

-How a changing climate affects fire risk and what we can do about it.
-Includes brief presentations at VCC followed by a tour of sites impacted by the Greenwood Fire, near the Highway 1 and Highway 2 junction.
-Transportation to field sites will be provided - we will have very limited space for vehicles.
+A short presentation from Jamie Mosel of the Minnesota Climate Adaptation Partnership on how a changing climate affects fire risk and what we can do about it.
+After the presentation, we'll a tour sites impacted by the Greenwood Fire, near the Highway 1 and Highway 2 junction.

 - Looking to the future: What to expect.
 Jamie Mosel, University of Minnesota Climate Adaptation Partnership

 This event was hosted by the University of Minnesota's Sustainable Forests Education Cooperative, in partnership with the Superior National Forest, Dovetail Partners, Ely Field Naturalists, and UMN Extension.
 We are grateful to Minnesota North College - Vermilion Campus and presenters from numerous other organizations for making this event possible.